okrauskopf/Flsun_V400/README.md

 ## A common issue with Flsun V400

 Problems with your Flsun V400 nozzle sometimes scraping or crashing into filament -&gt; layer shifts -&gt; spaghetti?

+If you skip one of the items in the list, or even just do one of them slightly haphazardly, you will probably still have problems.

 ## Guide